SamuelTheManuel/CS2450/README.txt

 Install Python
 Install pytest for unit tests
 Install mock for unit tests
+Install PIL

 How to use:
-Put any .txt file(s) with instructions in same directory as UVSimBaseCode.py.
-From the command line, navigate to this parent directory.
-Once there, type: python UVSimBaseCode.py.
-This will run the program.

-When prompted, enter file path (relative or absolute) of the .txt file to be processed.

-example:
-Please provide full input file path here: ./Test1.txt
+Run the UVSimBaseCode.py file with all other files in same directory.
+The GUI will then launch showing you the program and its different functions.
+At any time, clicking the "display register contents" button will print out each register and its contents in the output box.
+Clicking the "Reset Memory" button will clear the memory, initializing each register to 0000.

+To run an instruction file through the UVSim, click the "Choose your instruction .txt file:" button, find and open the .txt file to be processed through the pop-up files menu, then click the "Enter" button.
-The program will run your instructions given by the .txt file and prompt you to enter any needed inputs.

-If a read instruction is submitted, input a 4 digit integer (word).
+The program will run your instructions given by the chosen .txt file and prompt you to enter any needed inputs after a read instruction is processed.
-C:\Users\Sarah Keeley\Desktop\Sarah\school\Coding\ExampleInstructions.txt

 example.txt :
 -------------------------------------------------------------